Certificate

 Course Structure.

-This course is delivered through a phased release of reading material made available through the CIBI website (www.cibi.ie), and all communication between the CIBI office and students is normally through email.
+This course is delivered through a phased release of reading material made available through the CIBI website (www.cibi.ie), and all communication between the CIBI office and students is through email.

 Assessment.